trustoverip/spec-up-t-website/docs/various-roles/content-authors-guide/iso.md

   - [ISO Drafting standards](https://www.iso.org/drafting-standards.html).
   - [Requirements and guidelines for the submission of drafts to iso/cs (PDF)](https://www.iso.org/files/live/sites/isoorg/files/developing_standards/docs/en/Requirementsguidelines.pdf).
 - Complying with ISO standard(s) is also a task for authors because it places requirements on the formatting of headings, and content.

+## ISO and Spec-Up-T

+We will focus on handling the correct formats, CamelCase, the use of underscores, etc.